Manuel Estiarte: Football career

+Guardiola wrote the foreword to Estiarte's autobiography, saying about the six-time Olympian: “I don't know if angels exist and, if they do, if they help us.
+Much less if guardian angels exist.
+But, if they do exist, I believe you are one of them.”
+In reference to Estiarte's influence on him as a manager, Guardiola has stated that “he helped me a lot in terms of the significance of understanding sport by seeing it from above.”
+Guardiola maintains that Estiarte is a crucial element to his managerial endeavors.

 Personal life

 Estiarte was one of three born to parents in Manresa, Spain, with a brother named Albert and a sister named Rosa.
 All three siblings were involved in high-profile athletics.
 Rosa Estiarte committed suicide in 1985 by jumping out of a window in their fourth-floor family home, which Manel witnessed.
 Manel is married and has two children, including a daughter named Rebecca.

-In 2009, Estiarte released his autobiography, entitled All My Siblings, in which he recounts his personal and professional life, including the death of his sister Rosa.
+In 2009, Estiarte released his autobiography, entitled Todos Mis Hermanos (All My Siblings), in which he recounts his personal and professional life, including the death of his sister Rosa.